patoliadixit/patoliadixit/README.md

 - 👋 Hi, I’m @patoliadixit
-- 👀 I’m interested in web development
+- 👀 I'm a Full stack developer with expertise in React and Nodejs.
-- 🌱 I’m currently learning MERN stack
 - 📫 How to reach me patoliadixit@gmail.com

 <!---